Signs of Poor Crawl Space Drainage

 Damp Soil That Never Fully Dries

-One of the most reliable indicators of poor crawl space drainage is soil that remains damp for long periods, even when there has been no recent rain.
-Proper drainage systems allow water to move away quickly, leaving the soil beneath the home mostly dry.
-When drainage fails, moisture becomes trapped in the ground.
+One of the most reliable indicators of poor crawl space drainage is soil that remains damp long after the last rain.
+Proper drainage lets water move away from the foundation and crawl space floor; failed drainage leaves moisture trapped in the ground.

 How Damp Soil Develops from Drainage Failure